[Feature] How elite Russians get off the EU blacklist

 "EU nationality is a ground that has been raised in a number of applications for annulment, especially because freedom of movement is a fundamental right within the EU, but without success so far," Julié said.

-And one hand, the Hambálek case was an outlier, because the pro-Putin biker, who had been blacklisted based on German intelligence that he armed and trained a paramilitary brigade in Slovakia, was a close friend of Fico, said Slovakia's former defence minister Jaroslav Naď.
+And on one hand, the Hambálek case was an outlier, because the pro-Putin biker was a close friend of Fico, even though Hambálek had been blacklisted based on German intelligence that he'd created a paramilitary brigade in Slovakia, said Slovakia's former defence minister Jaroslav Naď.

 "Hambálek and Fico socialised together.
 Fico also loved bikes," said Naď.

-But on the other hand, the Slovak bromance still showed how EU politics skewed sanctions justice, Naď indicated.
+But on the other hand, the Slovak bromance still showed how EU politics skewed sanctions justice.

 "I'm quite sure Fico blackmailed the EU, saying something like: 'If you want your €5bn for Ukraine, you'll have to take Hambálek off your list'," said Naď, referring to an EU deal on Ukraine funding in March.